SamuelHope9/SamuelsAstroPortfolio/src/pages/posts/CoDriVRExplore.md

 Also I built the company wiki to help with orginization and onboarding.

-The real philisofical question though is if you game on a headset which uses mobile phone hardware does that make you mobile gamer and a true peasent.
+The real philisofical question though is if you game on a headset which uses mobile phone hardware does that make you mobile gamer.